 Collectors and artists

 Buying from an unknown or unrepresented artist takes time and dedication to find them.
 And you have to be very sure of your own taste in art and trust yourself.
 Most people do not have this type of confidence.
 But you can do the research and find the painting that best resounds with you.
 It is wonderful and singular for artist and collectors to find each other.

 Most people buying art as a financial investment won’t be buying directly from the artist.
 The cultural capital around an investment painting takes countless people, experts and years to develop.
 This is what investors pay for, the development behind the art.

 More costs than just materials

-Most artist biggest additional cost will be made in bringing their art to as many places as possible.
-That can either be digitally; such Instagram advertisements.
-Or to physical places like (art) fairs and some galleries that charge for wall space in lieu of a percentage.
-Artist are limited to which art fairs they can attend.
+Most artist most significant additional cost will be made in bringing their art to as many places as possible.
+That can either be digital; such as Instagram advertisements.
+Or to physical locations like (art) fairs and some galleries that charge for wall space in place of a percentage.
+Artist is limited to which art fairs they can attend.
 The most prestigious art fairs are not open to artists applications.
 The fairs open to artist self-representing are smaller satellite fairs.
-These fairs attract a different collectors.
-Like those who are sure of their taste, but will often not buy any art above €5,000.00 in these spaces.
+These fairs attract different collectors like those who are sure of their taste but will often not buy any art above €5,000.00 in these spaces.

 Galleries and legitimisation of a career

 A gallery is simply a central space for collectors to find art they like.